gavollink/termread/Dash-t.md

 # Actual Code Meanings

+While researching this program (but mostly the documentation), I did a lot of searching through archives of manuals on various serial terminals produced by Digital Equipment Corp (DEC), and took notes, which appear below.
+The ones that don't fit here ended up on the [VT history](VT_History.md) page.

 # VT Terminals

 The following is scraped out of old DEC manuals and xterm source code.